leosaa/ipv6/README.md

 # ipv6
-With program you will be able to test if your system supports IPv6 sockets.
+With this program you will be able to test if your system supports IPv6 sockets.